rowellz/django/README.md

 Clone this repo with the command: `git clone https://github.com/rowellz/django-zachrowell`

-After clonging the repo, get the django project up and running with: `cd django-zachrowell/mysite`
+After cloning the repo, get the django project up and running with: `cd django-zachrowell/mysite`

 Then: `python manage.py runserver`